matthewwest55/robotics_final_project_sp24_jake_nat_katherine_matt/README.md

 ------------------------
 **Robot Algorithms & Major Components:**

 This project focused on implementing two major components, Inverse Kinematics and Computer Vision.
-The portions of inverse kinematics were concentrated in the `load_matrix.py` and `move_arm.py` file, whereas the computer vision component was implemented within the `demo_cam.py` file.
+The portions of inverse kinematics were concentrated in the `move_arm.py` file, whereas the computer vision component was implemented within the `demo_cam.py` file.

 ----